-With smartphones and computers so pervasive, almost anyone with an internet connection can play the latest titles, and players around the world can now all share the same amazing experiences.
+With smartphones and computers so pervasive, almost anyone with an internet connection can play the latest titles, and players around the world from different cultures can now all share the same amazing gaming experiences.

 As the game developer, how do you ensure that all of these gamers around the world have access to the amazing experience you've been working on so passionately?

 Localization can help you accomplish this task!
-Translating and localizing your game can seem daunting at first, but that's exactly why we're here to help.
+Video game translation and localization can seem daunting at first, but that's exactly why we're here to help.